 But Etsy is not for everybody, you have to meet few requirements to be able to sell on Etsy.
 This aspect distances Etsy from other sites like eBay and eBay alternative.
 First, everything that is listed on a website has to be handmade, vintage or a craft supply.
 Second, you can only sell products that you’ve made by yourself.
 If you fit into this category then Etsy is a great choice for you.
 Because it’s becoming one of the biggest names in E-Commerce along with Amazon and eBay.

 One of the advantages of Etsy over eBay and other sites like eBay and eBay alternative is that the majority of items are truly unique, a lot are handcrafted and one of a kind.
 So you won’t find any of the big brands on this market.
 This is a huge difference from the auction sites.
 But we are sure that you will find something special on Etsy.

 Now let’s break down the numbers.
 Each product listing on Etsy costs a certain amount, exactly $0.20.
 If for some reason, these items are not sold in four months, you will have to pay again to renew it.
 Also, there is a 3.5% fee that applies to a final selling price, excluding postage cost.
 An advertisement is not free either, you will have to pay up in order to promote your products.
 Here is a full list of fees and charges.

 Etsy vs eBay

-Etsy is different from eBay, but we can compare them and find positive and negative things off Etsy.
+Etsy differs from eBay, but we can compare them and find positive and negative things off Etsy.
 First of all, it’s not one of auction sites.
 So pros are: